albikozeli/albikozeli/README.md

 •	Applied face recognition library's face_encodings function to extract a numerical representation (embedding) of each face's features<br>
 •	Developed k-means clustering algorithm for a celebrity image dataset to group same faces together by using the face encodings<br>

+<b>AI Sliding Puzzle | Python</b><br>
+•	Created a Sliding puzzle as a 3x3 NumPy matrix with numbers 0 to 9<br>
+•	Implemented Uninformed search algorithms such as BFS and DFS as well as the A* algorithm by calculating the heuristic cost with Manhattan distance<br>
+•	Graphically analyzed total time of algorithm and number of nodes each algorithm explored<br>

 </p>